-Inventory Tracking is the way Vend automatically maintains accurate and up to date product stock levels as products are sold and ensuring these are replenished when required.
+Inventory tracking is the way Retail POS automatically maintains accurate and up-to-date product stock levels as products are sold and ensures these are replenished when required.

 Your products are constantly moving — they’re sold to customers, arriving from your suppliers, or being moved around different outlets.
 Inventory tracking allows you to know what you have, how many, and where.

 It also allows your customers to know what is available through your e-Commerce platform and ensures that you don’t oversell an out-of-stock product accidentally.

-Equally important is that Inventory Tracking allows Vend to generate reporting around best selling products, where they are selling the most, how much replenishment is required, and when.
+Equally important is that inventory tracking allows Retail POS to generate reporting around best-selling products, where they are selling the most, how much replenishment is required, and when.

 To learn how to set up and use inventory tracking, click the drop-downs below:

 In order to make the most of inventory tracking, there are a few information points your products require.
 Refer to the below list for what they are.

-All of this information is contained within each individual product, which you can find by navigating to Catalog -> Products and editing your product(s).
+All of this information is contained within each individual product, which you can find by navigating to Catalog > Products > Edit product.

 |Information||What it does|

-The This product has inventory checkbox within each product is the most critical setting for tracking inventory.
+The Track inventory for this product checkbox within each product is the most critical setting for tracking inventory.